Observations from the UW Huskies’ third practice of the spring

 You don’t high-step on the Huskies.

 That’s a lesson redshirt freshman running back Jay’Veon Sunday learned the hard way on Saturday, in UW’s first open practice of the spring.
-With a couple-hundred fans watching from the Husky Stadium stands, Sunday took a hand off and burst through the left side — gliding and high-stepping as he hit the second level.
+With a couple hundred fans watching from the Husky Stadium stands, Sunday took a hand off and burst through the left side — gliding and high-stepping as he hit the second level.
 That all stopped, of course, when senior safety Alex Cook violently collided with the 210-pound tailback — easily the loudest pop in a practice conducted in shoulder pads and shorts.

 On the next play, Sunday dropped a pass from graduate student quarterback Patrick O’Brien — inducing a chorus of cheers and trash talk from the UW defense.
 Sunday was personally separated from the defense by Husky head coach Jimmy Lake (though he later scored a short touchdown with the fourth-team offense).